Anjangaon: Education

-The first school in the town was started in 1868.
+The first school in the city was started in 1868.
 This school, situated in Saokar Peth, is currently run as a Government school for girls.
-There are many educational institutions in the town, among which Sitabai Sangai High School, Junior College and Radhabai Sarda College are the most popular.
+There are many educational institutions in the city, among which Sitabai Sangai High School, Junior College and Radhabai Sarda College are the most popular along with Vidyaniketan College Of Pharmacy.

 The following is a list of schools and colleges in the area: